designstem/projects/waste/index.md

 -

-#### Trees
+#### The ability of trees to adapt

-Trees **only add material where it is needed** by producing thicker tree rings at heavier loaded spots e.g. when a tree is constantly exposed to wind at one side, it grows thicker at the other side.
+Trees **only add material where it is needed** by producing thicker tree rings at heavier loaded spots e.g. when a tree is constantly exposed to wind on one side, it grows thicker at the other side.

 -